satim-co/PolSARpro/README.md

 # PolSARPro

+#### Note:
+This is a temporary documentation that is describing features in a development branch.
+This documentation will become official when the branch is merged into `main`.

 Re-implementation of selected PolSARpro functions in Python, following the scientific recommendations of PolInSAR 2021 (Work In Progress).

 ## Installation guidelines